GAM-team/GAM/docs/Users-Gmail-Messages-Threads.md

 gam <UserTypeEntity> archive messages <GroupItem>
         (((query <QueryGmail> [querytime<String> <Date>]*) (matchlabel <LabelName>) [or|and])+ [quick|notquick] [doit] [max_to_archive <Number>])|(ids <MessageIDEntity>)
+        [csv [todrive <ToDriveAttribute>*]]
 ```

 Messages are archived to the group specified by `<GroupItem>`.

+By default, the command results are displayed as indented keys and values.
+Use the `csv` option
+to display the command results in CSV form.

 See below for message selection.